US Fulbright Logo

 Note:

-• Exemption from Taiwan visa application fee (US$160) – it also applies to our grantees’ dependent(s).
+• Visa Exemption: Exemption from Taiwan visa application fee (US$185)

-• Exemption from Taiwan income tax on the Fulbright stipend
+• Tax Exemption: Exemption from Taiwan income tax on the Fulbright stipend.

 Estimated Cost of Living